d-hcosta/whatsapp-bot/readme.md

 ### Development environment

-Use [json-server](https://yarnpkg.com/package/json-server) to create a fake Rest-Api, where we will save our database.
+We are using the package [json-server](https://yarnpkg.com/package/json-server) to create a fake RestApi, where we will save our database.
 To start it, enter the Server folder and issue the following commands:

 ```
 cd src/Server